Steven-Grevera/ENC4265/Wayback_Analysis.md

 # No AI was used in the making of this webpage or analysis itself.
-All images were snipped by mself.
+All images were snipped by myself.
 Link to old Amazon website below.

 https://web.archive.org/web/20060522143937/http://www.amazon.com/exec/obidos/subst/home/home.html/002-9382263-3415808